Ace-uff-Spades/Summarize-Podcast/README.md

 2. **API key errors**: Verify your OpenAI API key is correctly set in the `.env` file
 3. **CORS errors**: The backend is configured to allow all origins in development mode
 4. **File upload issues**: Ensure the `uploads/` directory exists and has write permissions
+5. **Backend API is not found**: Make sure the FastAPI server is running.
+By default, it should be at http://127.0.0.1:8000/.
+If you run the server with just uvicorn app.main:app --reload, check the terminal for the actual URL (it may be http://127.0.0.1:8000 or another address).
+If the server is running on a different URL or port, update the API URL in frontend/lib/api.ts to match.

 ### Getting Help